 MF Investors Have Opportunity to Lead Missfresh Limited Securities Fraud Lawsuit

-LOS ANGELES, Aug.
-19, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Missfresh Limited ("Missfresh" or the "Company") (NASDAQ: MF).
+BENSALEM, Pa., Aug.
+26, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Missfresh Limited ("Missfresh" or the "Company") (NASDAQ: MF).

 Class Period: June 2021 IPO